Slasher (TV series)

-Slasher is a horror anthology television series created by Aaron Martin.
+Slasher is a Canadian-American horror anthology television series created by Aaron Martin.
 It premiered on Chiller on March 4, 2016, and on Super Channel on April 1, 2016.
 The licensing rights for the second season were acquired by Netflix in January 2017.
 The second season was released on October 17, 2017.
 On August 8, 2018, the series was renewed for a third season, which premiered on May 23, 2019.
 An eight-episode fourth season was ordered for Shudder, premiering on August 12, 2021.
-On February 10, 2022, the series was renewed for a fifth season, which premiered on April 6, 2023.
-A standalone miniseries set in the same universe as Slasher, titled Hell Motel, premiered on June 17, 2025.
+On February 10, 2022, the series was renewed for a fifth and final season, which premiered on April 6, 2023.

+A sixth season entered development before being rebranded as a spin-off miniseries, Hell Motel, which premiered on June 17, 2025.
+In 2026, Hell Motel was renewed by Shudder for a second season in lieu of any further seasons of Slasher, titled Hell Motel: Murder at Red Mountain.
+As of May 2026, filming has completed.

 Premise

 Each season is centered on a masked killer with an unknown motive for killing their victims.
 The first season, retroactively subtitled The Executioner, was co-produced by Chiller and Super Channel, and centered on a mysterious figure billed as the Executioner who terrorizes the fictional town of Waterbury, Canada.
 The second season, subtitled Guilty Party, follows a group of former summer camp counselors who return to their isolated campground in order to retrieve the body of a murder they committed, before being targeted, one by one, by an unknown killer.
 The third season, Solstice, is centered on a group of neighbors who are targeted during the summer solstice period due to their complicity in not saving a murder victim who was killed one year earlier in front of their apartment complex by the same killer, nicknamed the Druid.
 The fourth season, Flesh & Blood focuses on the wealthy yet dysfunctional Galloway family, but after the sudden death of the family's patriarch, the remaining family members are forced to compete in a series of twisted games in order to win the family's entire fortune, all the while being hunted by a masked killer called the Gentleman.
 The fifth season, Ripper takes place in 19th century Toronto, where a group of rich elites are hunted down by a serial killer wearing widow's weeds, coincidentally named the Widow.